Skip to main content

 Costs of Skipping Sober Living Rehab in the Addiction Treatment Process

 Our discharge planners are usually asked how much do sober living homes cost, but the cost of not utilizing these services should also be considered.
-As research has shown, sober living homes offer a structured and supportive housing that helps reduce drug and alcohol use, improve employability, reduce mental health symptoms, and reduce arrests.
+As research has shown, sober living homes offer structured and supportive housing that helps reduce drug and alcohol use, improve employability, reduce mental health symptoms, and reduce arrests.

 The cost of skipping this part of addiction recovery may increase your risk of relapse and increase your financial and relational costs.
 Individuals with active addiction have a higher rate of divorce than do those without.
-Divorce, lack of employability, and difficulties with the legal system can have a significant influence on your financial health for decades.
+Divorce, lack of employability, and difficulties with the legal system can have a significant influence on your financial and mental health for decades.

 What Health Insurance Covers Sober Living Treatment in Tennessee?